hpc-carpentry/old-hpc-workflows/_episodes/08-antiduplication-pattern.md

 and patterns in your Snakefiles"
 - "Consistent naming conventions help keep your code readable."
 - "Configuration files can make your workflow portable."
+- "In general, don't add configuration files to source control.
+Instead, provide a template."
 - "Take care when mixing global variables and Snakemake wildcards in a formatted string.
 In general, surround wildcards with double curly braces."
 ---